 How to prevent watermarks on your shower door

 - Use a squeegee after each shower — Make sure you swipe in a downwards motion so the water runs the right way.
-We recommend the MR.SIGA Multi-Purpose Silicon Squeegee ($9.99, Amazon (opens in new tab)) if you don't own one.
+We recommend the MR.SIGA Multi-Purpose Silicon Squeegee ($10.99, Amazon) if you don't own one.
 Alternatively, you can use a window vacuum cleaner and dry the glass at the same time.

 - Buff the glass dry with a towel — It’s good practice to do this even if you’ve used a squeegee to get rid of any residual water.
 It takes just a few seconds to do this, but it will prevent watermarks.